 You will also enjoy shopping at our silent auction and this year we promise to highlight McCall “experiences” as well as beautiful baskets of wonderful gifts.
 All will be continually updated on the Silent Auction Page.

-The event is moving from River Ranch to beautiful Depot Park in downtown McCall.
+Once again this event is being held at beautiful Depot Park in downtown McCall.
 Tickets are available for $50 and may be purchased at Krahn’s Home Furnishings, Rupert’s/Hotel McCall, Shore Lodge Mercantile, Idaho First Bank and Mountain Monkey Business or here on our webpage.

 All proceeds benefit the McCall-Donnelly Education Foundation, a 501(c)(3) charitable organization.